isaaclyman/novel-word-count-obsidian/README.md

 ### Shout-outs

 - For an expanded version of Obsidian's built-in Word Count feature, which shows data for the current note in the Editor pane, check out [Better Word Count](https://obsidian.md/plugins?id=better-word-count) by [@lukeleppan](https://github.com/lukeleppan/).
-- For more features and improved graphic design around word goals, check out [Obsidian Writing Goals](https://github.com/lynchjames/obsidian-writing-goals) by [@lynchjames](https://github.com/lynchjames) (currently in prerelease).
+- For more features and improved graphic design around word goals, check out [Writing Goals](https://obsidian.md/plugins?id=writing-goals) by [@lynchjames](https://github.com/lynchjames).

 ## For Developers